![]() |

 The Student Award endowment Fund was established to generate income to fund all student prizes and travel awards.
 Five dollars of every Regular membership goes toward the student endowment fund.

-Papers and posters are judged by a committee in terms of overall effectiveness, scientific content, and quality of the presentation.
-Students are strongly encouraged to review the scoring criteria in advance.
+Presentations and posters are judged by a committee in terms of overall effectiveness, scientific content, and quality of the presentation.
+Students are strongly encouraged to review the general scoring criteria and 3X3 scoring criteria in advance.

 At the meeting, the judges fill out an evaluation form and then caucus to decide upon the best presentation.
 The evaluation sheet is only a guide for the judges who make the final decision at the caucus.
 The evaluation forms will be distributed to the students after the awards are decided.